Surfari time: best beaches in Sri Lanka

 Sri Lanka's Best Beaches: Sunset as seen from Elephant Rock near Arugam Bay © Shanti Hesse/Shutterstock

-Watch the sunset from Elephant Rock at one of the best beaches in Sri Lanka - Arugam Bay Beach © Shanti Hesse / Shutterstock
+One of the best beaches in Sri Lanka - Arugam Bay Beach © Shanti Hesse / Shutterstock

-2. Bentota Beach
+2. For watersports: Bentota Beach

-The southern end of Bentota beach is home to a nice collection of small-scale luxury hotels marking it out as a stylish alternative to the west coast’s louder resorts.
+The southern end of Bentota Beach is home to a nice collection of small-scale luxury hotels marking it out as a stylish alternative to the west coast’s louder resorts.
 Just south of the train station, you’ll find a broad swathe of sand in front of thick thickets of palms.
 It’s one of the most winsome beaches on the island.

-Find more accommodation options to stay near Bentota Beach
+Where to stay near Bentota Beach:

 Sri Lanka's Best Beaches: Golden sands and palm trees at Bentota Beach

-Golden sands and palm trees at Bentota Beach - one of the best beaches in Sri Lanka © EvgeniiSakaliu/ Shutterstock
+Bentota Beach — one of the best beaches in Sri Lanka © EvgeniiSakaliu/ Shutterstock

-3. Mirissa Beach
+3. For whale-watching: Mirissa Beach

 Discover the tea plantations, waterfalls and hill country of the Central Province before being whisked away to the golden sands of Sri Lanka’s glorious Indian Ocean beaches on the south coast on this tailor-made trip to Sri Lanka Deluxe.
 From whale watching to soaking up the rays, this trip offers a relaxing escape to Sri Lanka.
+Our trips are designed by local travel experts and are completely customisable.

 Where to stay near Mirissa Beach: